 Acrylic paint is a very versatile medium.
 If used straight from the tube it handles like oil paint, when diluted with water it’s more similar to watercolor.

-In these article you'll find examples of some very creative techniques that you can achieve with acrylic paint.
+In this article you'll find examples of some very creative techniques that you can achieve with acrylic paint.
 You can often take them further by adding mediums to the paint.